krishna-warfade/DSA-COEP/README.md

 - **Class**: Classwork and examples.
 - **Resources**: Additional learning materials.

-## 🚀 Getting Started

-To run any of the programs in this repository, you will need a C compiler (like `gcc`).

-### Prerequisites
-- GCC Compiler (MinGW for Windows, or native GCC for Linux/macOS)
-- A code editor (VS Code, CLion, etc.)

 ### Compilation and Execution

 1.  **Navigate to the directory** containing the source file: